nikic/PHP-Parser/doc/component/Lexer.markdown

 Lexer component documentation
 =============================

 The lexer is responsible for providing tokens to the parser.
-The project comes with two lexers: `PHPParser_Lexer` and `PHPParser_Lexer_Emulative`.
+The project comes with two lexers: `PhpParser\Lexer` and `PhpParser\Lexer\Emulative`.
 The latter is an extension of the former, which adds the ability to emulate tokens of newer PHP versions and thus allows parsing of new code on older versions.

 A lexer has to define the following public interface: